 Oral Acne.
 White bumps on your lips may also be a sign of acne.
 Acne outbreaks are usually caused by clogged pores.
 Other factors that may also cause acne are hormonal imbalance and poor skin care.

 Oral Thrush.
 Oral thrush is another cause of white bumps on your lips.
 These bumps usually appear patchy.
 Oral thrush is caused by candida albicans and other fungal infections.
-People who use antibiotics and corticosteroids are more likely to get these bumps.

 Also, oral thrush usually appears in women who use control birth pills.
 There are also many other factors that can cause white bumps to appear on your lips, such as diabetes, anemia, pregnancy, cancer or HIV infection.
 All these conditions may increase the risk of oral thrush.